 Inferior goods are goods for which the demand decreases with an increase in the consumer’s income.
-For example, consider goods like cheap cigarettes, low-cost furniture and inexpensive food fast items.
-There are always better alternatives to these products which are priced higher.
+For example, consider goods like cheap cigarettes, low-cost furniture and inexpensive fast food items.
+There are always better alternatives to these products, which are priced higher.
 So, when the consumer’s affordability increases, the need for inferior goods decreases.

 19. What do you mean by substitutes?
 Give examples of two goods which are substitutes of each other.

-Substitutes are the goods of the same category which can be used interchangeably to some extent.
+Substitutes are goods of the same category which can be used interchangeably to some extent.
 For example, let us consider the products tea and coffee.
 Both of these products fall under the same classification of hot beverages, fulfil similar needs and are also similarly priced.
 Hence, a consumer will shift to coffee if the price of tea increases and vice versa.

 20. What do you mean by complements?
 Give examples of two goods which are complements of each other.

 Complements are goods which are usually consumed together and complement each other.
 An example would be tea and sugar or printers and cartridges.
 The prices of complementary goods also affect each other’s demand.
-For example, if the price of sugar goes up, it is likely that the demand for tea would decrease significantly.
+For example, if the price of sugar goes up, it is likely that the demand for tea will decrease significantly.

 21. Explain price elasticity of demand

-Price elasticity of demand measures how a change in price affects the demand of the product among its consumers.
+Price elasticity of demand measures how a change in price affects the demand for the product among its consumers.
 It is determined by dividing the percentage change in the quantity of a product demanded by the percentage change in the cost of the product.
-Here, the elasticity refers to the responsiveness of the product’s demand in relation to its price.
+Here, elasticity refers to the responsiveness of the product’s demand in relation to its price.
 The price elasticity of demand changes from one product to another.

 It can be represented as: